+So what’s the first step?
 Invest time into learning more about a client’s business.
-It is crucial that you know what you’re talking about!
+It’s crucial that you know what you’re talking about!
 Take time to review their existing website – learn about their products and services.
-Go a step further by educating yourself more on their specific industry, major competitors, read through any white papers and/or press releases, read through business questionnaires along with other information that may have been provided.
+Go a step further by educating yourself more on their specific industry, major competitors, read through any white papers and/or press releases, and read through business questionnaires along with other information that may have provided.

 When working with a client, always give them time to speak and ask questions.
 This allows them to share some of the challenges they face and may help you better understand their goals.

 Always follow through with what you say you’re going to do, be honest and set reasonable expectations.
 All this became the foundation in which I built a long, trusting partnership with Jeffrey Ellenberger.
 As a team, we continue to tackle the never ending changes related to Internet Marketing.